syadallah/Vehicle-Client/README.md

 Still need to work on:
 Add all costs togather and give a user the total
-Add dates and costs per year and month
+Add dates and costs per year and month.